akillness/IMPALA_Study/README.md

 Implement IMPALA for CartPole-v1 of gym (or gymnasium) with the following requirements.

-- Use 'IMPALA: Scalable Distributed Deep-RL with Importance Weighted Actor-Learner Architectures' for training. - Do not use any baseline code for this task.
+- Use 'IMPALA: Scalable Distributed Deep-RL with Importance Weighted Actor-Learner Architectures' for training.- Do not use any baseline code for this task.
 - It is not necessary to use multi-processing for this task.(You may use just a single process to implement the algorithm.)
 - Write a simple report with graphs of the training:
   - score: sum of rewards in the episode,
   - critic loss: loss of the value function,
   - entropy: entropy of the target policy,
   - min/max/avg importance sampling ratio: min/max/avg value of importance sampling ratio in a batch,
   - learner batching time: time consumed for making a batch for an update when enough data are given,
   - learner forward time: forward time consumed for a batch in learner,
   - learner backward time: backward time consumed for a batch in learner,
   - and any other values that are helpful to analyze the throughput and bottle neck of the system.

 - (Optional) If you implement a distributed learning system as follows, you will have extra points:
   1) One learner and 4 actors run on different processes.
   2) The actor doesn't stop collecting data while the learner is updating parameters.

 - (Optional) If you tried to maximize the throughput of the system (number of data consumed by the system per second), please explain your method why it is beneficial for a higher throughput.
 You will have extra points for this.